SylvainVerdy/Intent-classification-and-slots-filling/README.md

 # Intent-classification-and-slots-filling
-Intent classification and slots filling
+Intent classification and slots filling with transformer